This decaying Yemeni tanker threatens to spill four times more oil than Exxon Valdez disaster | CBC News

 "It's a lot of work required, because it's in such bad condition and very dangerous."

+It said it expects the ship's oil tanks will be unsafe, "due to accumulated cargo vapours."

+A maritime salvage expert who is not involved in the operation, explained to CBC News that the ship could be at risk of exploding if a mix of hydrogen and rust in its tanks comes into contact with fresh air when the tank lids are opened.

-The salvors — those involved in the salvage effort — will need to assess the structural integrity of the ship and its systems, crew safety, and the potential environmental impacts of the mission, said Nadeem Anwar, a marine salvage expert and senior lecturer at the Warsash Maritime School at Solent University in Southampton, England.
+"It can lead to an explosion very, very rapidly, which means the entire operation can be jeopardized within a matter of minutes," said Nadeem Anwar, a marine salvage expert and senior lecturer at the Warsash Maritime School at Solent University in Southampton, England.

-The greatest concern will be the risk of an explosion when the ship's oil tanks are opened, because any hydrogen in the tanks, mixed with rust or corrosion, could ignite once fresh air rushes in, Anwar said.

-"It can lead to an explosion very, very rapidly, which means the entire operation can be jeopardized within a matter of minutes."

-The salvage crew will need to consider whether to pump inert gases into those chambers in order to keep their contents stable.
+The video released by the UN indicated that salvors would use portable equipment to pump inert gases into the oil chambers in order to keep their contents stable.

-"Without inert gases, the operation gets that much more risky," Anwar said.
+"Without inert gases, the operation gets that much more risky," Anwar explained.

-Once the ship is deemed safe, the UN said the oil will be offloaded to a temporary vessel and stay there until a more permanent solution is found, such as another floating storage vessel or something onshore.

-It's unclear whether pumps and valves on board the Safer can be used for offloading the oil, given they haven't been maintained for seven years, so the salvors may need to use portable equipment, Anwar said.
-The salvors will also have to maintain the ship's ballast throughout the transfer by pumping seawater into the ship while draining the oil.

-The UN said the transfer operation needs to be finished by the end of September.
-That's when strong winds typically pick up in the Red Sea, which creates the risk of further damage to the Safer — or even a collision between it and the offloading vessel.
+Once the tanks were deemed safe, their lids would be opened and hydraulic pumps would be lowered in to transfer the oil to a temporary vessel moored alongside the Safer.

+The empty tanks would then be cleaned to remove any remaining oil before the Safer is towed away and sold for scrap.

-While the salvage mission takes place, the UN will look for a more permanent storage facility to hold the oil "until the conflict [between the Yemeni government and the Houthi rebels] is basically over, and a peace settlement is in place where we can actually sell the oil and get rid of the problem once and for all," Gressly said.
+The oil will remain on the temporary vessel until the UN finds a more permanent storage facility, where the oil will be held "until the conflict [between the Yemeni government and the Houthi rebels] is basically over, and a peace settlement is in place where we can actually sell the oil and get rid of the problem once and for all," Gressly said.

 While groups on the ground in Yemen are relieved that a salvage plan could soon be put in motion, they are worried that more has not been done to prepare people living on the coast for the potential of a spill or explosion before, or during, the operation.